G-Rath/osv-detector/README.md

 ## Version parsing and comparing

-Versions are compared using an internal `semver` package which aims to support any number of components followed by a build string.
+Versions are compared using an internal `semantic` package which aims to support compare versions accurately per the version semantics of each ecosystem, falling back to a relaxed version of SemVer that supports unlimited number components followed by a build string.

 Components are numbers broken up by dots, e.g. `1.2.3` has the components `1, 2, 3`.
 Anything that is not a number or a dot is considered to be the start